jawnyawns/composure/temp.md

 - Safari: font blinks weirdly with cursor blink
 - Safari: click near corner of writing zone, cursor jumps to top right hand corner
 - FF: Press enter, must then press delete twice to get back to top

+# Less important
+- Remove styles on copying from Composure to somewhere else.